-The Salesforce data types that are provided by Decisions have simple properties that users can map data into or specify.
-For custom fields, there is a property called CustomFields which is an array of custom fields.
+The Salesforce data types provided by Decisions have simple properties that users can map data into or specify.
+For custom fields, there is a property called CustomFields, which is an array of custom fields.

-In the screenshot below, the Mapping Editor for a Create Case step is opened.
-The CustomFields property is set to Build Array which lets the user create a new custom field array to send to Salesforce.
+The screenshot below opens the Mapping Editor for a Create Case step.
+The CustomFields property is set to Build Array, which lets the user create a new custom field array to send to Salesforce.
 In Salesforce, a custom field can be used for the value by inputting the Salesforce API name for the custom field.

 Finding Salesforce API Field Name

 The Develop Menu in Salesforce lists all data types.
 Selecting a data type will display the custom fields with the API name of the field.
 Below, the Decisions Folder Id field label is given the Salesforce API Name of Decisions_Folder_Id__c.
-This will be the name to use in Decisions when editing or setting the custom field.
+This will be used in Decisions when editing or setting the custom field.